advay77/Portfolio-Landing-Page-/README.md

 # Portfolio-Landing-Page-
-This is the landing page program of my personal portfolio
+This is the landing page program of my personal portfolio using HTML and CSS.

 <!DOCTYPE html>